borisblizzard/liteser/trunk/readme.txt

 If you are using an abstract class, requirement 4 is not needed and in requirement 3 use LS_CLASS_DECLARE_ABSTRACT(CLASS_PATH) instead of LS_CLASS_DECLARE(CLASS_PATH).

+IMPORTANT:
+If you are compiling the classes in a static library or if you have the classes in an .exe, there is a possibility that the compiler will optimize the code and strip unused code if you aren't instantiating any objects during runtime (except loading from a file).
+This can be prevented in two different ways.
+This is not required for abstract classes.

+1. You can manually force a static instance LS_FORCE_REGISTER(CLASS_PATH, CLASS_NAME) where CLASS_PATH
+   is the full path identifier for your class with all prepending namespaces and CLASS_NAME is the same without all the "::" between namespaces/class names or some other unique name.
+You can (and should) put it in the same namespace where the class was declared.
+If you use this method, make sure that creating and immediately destroying the object does not cause memory leaks.
+2. You can register the class manually with LS_REGISTER(CLASS_PATH) where CLASS_PATH is the full path identifier for your class with all prepending namespaces.
+You should do this during the initialization.

 ------------------------------------------------------------------------------------------------------